Dammiegold/Analyzing-Housing-in-Mexico-Project/README.md

 ## Reearch Questions
 -Which state's real estate market is the most expensive?

 -Does the size of a house affect its price?

+## Data Source
+Data was extracted from Kaggle

+## Analysis Tool
+The data will be transformed, cleaned, organized, concatenated, and analyzed using Python, an open-source programming language.